Flushing Remonstrance: Background

 In 1645, New Netherland governor Willem Kieft granted a patent to a group of English colonists from the New England Colonies to settle in the colony.
-The majority of the colonists settled down in the newly established colonial settlement of Vlissingen.
+The majority of the colonists settled in the newly established colonial settlement of Vlissingen.
 Kieft's patent granted the English colonists, most of them non-Anglican Protestants, the same freedom of religion which existed in the Dutch Republic, which was one of the most religiously tolerant nations in Europe.

-Eleven years later, new governor Peter Stuyvesant, having adopted a hardline stance towards the practice of any faiths which were not part of the Dutch Reformed Church (including the various forms of Protestantism practised by the English colonists), issued an ordinance in 1656 which formally proscribed all religious congregations in the colony not part of the Reformed Church.
-Stuyvesant's ordinance, which was immensely controversial in the colony, stood against the approximately hundred-year development of religious tolerance in the Dutch Republic.
-During this period when the Dutch were revolting against Spanish rule, rebelling against an imposed Inquisition, attempting to form a national identity, and trying to unify Calvinist and Catholic provinces.
-The Dutch toleration debates were lengthy, bumpy, heated, and full of political intrigue and even assassination.
-The writer Thomas Broderick states, "I believe the true Dutch legacy is not one of toleration but of discussion.
-New Amsterdam and the Republic show us that a robust, open public discourse is the surest way to eventual social improvement.
-Toleration and acceptance are political and moral imperatives, and the Flushing remonstrance and great Dutch toleration debates in Europe and North America teach us that social change takes time, open dialogue, disagreement, and failure before progress is to be made."
+Eleven years later, in 1656, the colony's new governor, Peter Stuyvesant, issued an ordinance which formally proscribed all religious congregations that were not part of the Dutch Reformed Church (including the various forms of Protestantism practiced by the English colonists).
+Stuyvesant's ordinance, which was immensely controversial in the colony, stood in contrast to the century-long development of religious tolerance in the Dutch Republic.
+During this period, the Dutch were revolting against Spanish rule, rebelling against an imposed Inquisition, attempting to form a national identity, and trying to unify Calvinist and Catholic provinces.
+The Dutch toleration debates were heated and full of political intrigue, sometimes even culminating in assassination.

+Scholar Thomas Broderick argues that "we cannot see the Flushing Remonstrance through our modern notions of the Bill of Rights and freedom of religion.
+Rather, we must understand it as a document unique to the 17th century Dutch experience" and concludes that "the true Dutch legacy is not one of toleration but of discussion."